Courthouse:

 Admissions Criteria:

 Applications are scored based on the student's high school GPA (40% of overall score) and essay responses (60% of overall score), and admissions offers are made based on this score as well as representation across the sending high schools and homeschoolers.
 Very few programs have specific prerequisites: Advanced Biotechnology has a prerequisite of Biology 1; Precision Machining Technology requires a high school GPA of at least 2.0.
-Attendance, discipline, special education or English learner status, and teacher recommendations are not considered for admissions purposes.
+Pharmacy Technician students must be 17 years by the first day of school, and Emergency Telecomm students must be 18 by June 15th.
+Please note if you are applying for Nurse Aide, you must have a passing grade, valid driver's license, and Social Security Number to achieve the credentials for Nurse Aide.